-RSM30 monitoring stations from Primodal (Hamilton, Ontario, Canada) were installed at the influent and the effluent of the system.
+RSM30 monitoring stations from Primodal Systems (Hamilton, ON, Canada) were installed at the influent and the effluent of the system.
 The stations included a total of 11 sensors measuring 10 different variables (Table 1).
-A procedure for cleaning, validating and calibrating the sensors was followed every week to ensure the validity of the collected data.
-An off-line univariate data quality assessment and filtering procedure (Alferes & Vanrolleghem, 2016) consisting in detecting outliers, reducing noise and detecting sensor faults was applied to improve online data quality for better process performance analysis.
-Analyses were also performed on grab samples for the effluent and intermediate points (input and output of each zone) and composite (time proportional) samples for the influent to complete the data sets.
-5-day carbonaceous biological oxygen demand (CBOD5), Total nitrogen (TN), ammonia and nitrate concentrations were measured on samples taken weekly.
-Nitrites were measured prior to the monitored period discussed in this paper and they were found to be negligible in the nitrogen mass balance.
-CBOD5 measurements were performed using standard methods.
-Hach methods 10208, 10205, 10206 and 10207 were respectively used for TN, ammonia, nitrates and nitrites measurements.
+A procedure for cleaning, validating, and calibrating the sensors was followed every week to ensure the validity of the collected data.
+An off-line univariate data quality assessment and filtering procedure (Alferes & Vanrolleghem, 2016) consisting in detecting outliers, reducing noise, and detecting sensor faults were applied to improve online data quality for better insight into the process performance.
+Analyses were also performed on grab samples collected on a weekly schedule for the effluent and intermediate points (input and output of each zone).
+A time proportional daily composite sample was also taken once every week from the influent to complete the data sets.
+Total and soluble 5-day carbonaceous biological oxygen demand (CBOD5), total nitrogen (TN), ammonia and nitrate concentrations were measured on these samples.
+Nitrites were measured prior to the monitored period discussed in this paper and they were found to be negligible in the nitrogen mass balance of the system.
+Total and soluble CBOD5 measurements were performed using standard methods (APHA/AWWA/WEF, 1999).
+Hach methods 10208, 10205, 10206, and 10207 were respectively used for TN, ammonia, nitrate, and nitrite measurements.